contains-io/typet/README.rst

 `Object`
 ~~~~~~~~

-One of the cooler features of ``typet`` is the ability to create complex
+One of the cooler features of Type[T] is the ability to create complex
 objects with very little code.
 The following code creates an object that
 generates properties from the annotated class attributes that will ensure that
 only values of *int* or that can be coerced into *int* can be set.
 It also